curl/everything-curl/project/etiquette.md

 the lists.

-Many mail programs and web archivers use information within mails to keep them together as "threads", as collections of posts that discuss a certain subject.
+Many mail programs and web archivers use information within mails to keep them together as threads, as collections of posts that discuss a certain subject.
 If you do not intend to reply on the same or similar subject, do not just hit reply on an existing mail and change subject; create a new mail.

 ## Reply to the list

-When replying to a message from the list, make sure that you do "group reply" or "reply to all", and not just reply to the author of the single mail you reply to.
+When replying to a message from the list, make sure that you do group reply or reply to all, and not just reply to the author of the single mail you reply to.

 We are actively discouraging replying back to just a single person privately.
 Keep follow-ups on discussions on the list.